100 Notable alumni of

 -

-Kim Louise Medcalf is an English actress and singer.
-She is best known for portraying the role of Sam Mitchell in the BBC soap opera EastEnders (2002–2005, 2022–2024).
+Kim Louise Medcalf is an English actress, singer and model.
+She is best known for portraying the role of Sam Mitchell in the BBC soap opera EastEnders (2002–2005, 2022–present).

 -